Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Multivitamin for Women (2026)

-Women have specific nutrient needs that differ meaningfully from men: higher iron requirements (especially during menstruating years), adequate folate for reproductive health, calcium and vitamin D for bone density, and iodine for thyroid function.
-Many women's multivitamins check the right boxes on the label but underdose the most important nutrients.
-We evaluated every major women's formula to identify which products deliver clinically relevant amounts where it counts.
+A women's multivitamin is worth buying for a handful of nutrients that women really do need more of than men: iron (especially during the menstruating years), folate for reproductive health, calcium and vitamin D for bone density, and iodine for thyroid function.
+The problem is that many formulas list all the right ingredients but underdose the few that matter most.
+We evaluated every major women's formula to find the products that deliver clinically relevant amounts where it counts.

 Our Top Picks